inanna-malick/mononoke/README.md

 lazy deref, etc) used are applicable to _any_ recursive data structure that uses Merkle-type hash pointer based indirection, eg merkle lists (blockchains), merkle trees (git, mercurial), merkle DAGs (IPFS) and merkle AST's ([unison](github.com/unisonweb/unison), if I understand it correctly).

-disclaimer: all hashes shown below are the result of some janky non-cryptographic hash function being converted into `[a..z,A..Z,0..9]`.
-I will eventually move to `blake2` or some other modern cryptographic hash function.
-Pls no bully.
-disclaimer: running this example will likely result in different hashes, as the hashes are derived from the serialized json structure of hgit objects which continues to change.

 Demo using the provided dockerfile: